 ]]>

-https://blog.detassigny.net/posts/5/i-gave-up-on-android Mon, 24 Dec 2018 15:46:33 +0100 Gabriel de Tassigny
+http://blog.detassigny.net/posts/5/i-gave-up-on-android Mon, 24 Dec 2018 15:46:33 +0100 Gabriel de Tassigny

-Design Pattern #2: Dependency Injection https://blog.detassigny.net/posts/4/design-pattern-2-dependency-injection A very useful pattern to keep your application clean and enable unit testing In the previous design pattern article, I went over the Value Object pattern.
+Design Pattern #2: Dependency Injection http://blog.detassigny.net/posts/4/design-pattern-2-dependency-injection A very useful pattern to keep your application clean and enable unit testing In the previous design pattern article, I went over the Value Object pattern.

 This time I will talk about how and why you should use dependency injection.
 Personally, this may be the design pattern that I use the most, and it's generally very common so if you don't know it, I strongly encourage you to learn about it!